 She received the 2015 City of Toronto Access Award, a Centre for Social Innovation Agent of Change: City Builder award, and Healthier Cities and Communities Hub Seed Grant, for Building Roads Together, a community-based peer walking/rolling group program she designed, based on her research and lived experience of PTSD, to promote inclusion and reduce mental health inequities.
 She has received a CIHR Institute of Gender and Health Canada Graduate Scholarship Doctoral Research Award, CIHR Research in Addictions and Mental Health Policy & Services (RAMHPS) Fellowship, and Statistics Canada Tom Symons Research Fellowship for her doctoral thesis work on underemployment and mental health among immigrants and refugees in Canada.
 She has also received a Canada Council for the Arts Cultivate Creative Development Grant to write a memoir about her experience having a close friend held hostage by the Iranian regime for 2 years and 2 months.

-We build teams of leaders with relevant expertise on a project by project basis.
+We build teams of leaders with relevant expertise for each program and campaign.

-Farahway Global has just been selected as a Centre for Social Innovation Agent of Change: City Builder to evaluate, enhance, and expand the program, in partnership with the Canadian Centre on Disability Studies.
-We are also partnering with researchers at the Dalla Lana School of Public Health, University of Toronto, and the School of Public Health, University of Montreal, to enhance the program’s research component.
+Farahway Global was selected as a 2015-16 Centre for Social Innovation Agent of Change: City Builder to evaluate, enhance, and expand the program, in partnership with the Canadian Centre on Disability Studies.
+We are also partnering with researchers at the Dalla Lana School of Public Health, University of Toronto, Faculty of Environmental Studies, York University, and the School of Public Health, University of Montreal, to enhance the program’s research component.